ibm-cloud-docs/discovery-data/collections.md

     {: note}
 -   For a document with oversized non-HTML fields, the document is not indexed.

-If you are uploading a Microsoft Excel file and a message is displayed that indicates that the non-HTML field size limit is exceeded, consider converting the XSL file into a CSV file.
+If you are uploading a Microsoft Excel file and a message is displayed that indicates that the non-HTML field size limit is exceeded, consider converting the XLS file into a CSV file.
 When you upload a comma-separated value (CSV) file, each row is indexed as a separate document.
 As a result, no field size limits are exceeded.
 {: tip}

 For more information about how fields in uploaded files are handled, see [How fields are handled](/docs/discovery-data?topic=discovery-data-index-overview#field-name-limits).